gabeweb/KeePassKeyFile.ODS/README.md

 <p align="center">KeePassKeyFile in MS Office Excel / XLSX file</p>

 No codes.
 Just spreadsheet formulas.
+Just select the cells with the generated XML code, copy and paste in your regular text/code editor to save it as a .`keyx` file according to the official [specifications to create key files](https://keepass.info/help/base/keys.html#keyfiles) for KeePass.